Examining a century of dance criticism in the United States and its influence on aesthetics and inclusion

 Kate Mattingly likens the effect of dance writing to that of a flashlight, illuminating certain aesthetics at the expense of others.
 Mattingly shows how criticism can preserve and reproduce criteria for what qualifies as high art through generations of writers and in dance history courses, textbooks, and curricular design.
 She examines the gatekeeping role of prominent critics such as John Martin and Yvonne Rainer while highlighting the often-overlooked perspectives of writers from minoritized backgrounds and dance traditions.
 The book also includes an analysis of digital platforms and current dance projects—On the Boards TV, thINKingDANCE, Black Dance Stories, and amara tabor-smith’s House/Full of BlackWomen—that challenge systemic exclusions.
 In doing so, the book calls for ongoing dialogue and action to make dance criticism more equitable and inclusive.

 Kate Mattingly is assistant professor of dance at Old Dominion University.
-She has written for the New York Times, the Village Voice, Dance Magazine, and Pointe Magazine, and she is an associate editor of Dance Chronicle.
+She has written for the New York Times, the Village Voice, Dance Magazine, and Pointe Magazine, and she is associate editor of Dance Chronicle.

 There are currently no reviews available